City-of-Helsinki/helsinki-design-system/packages/hds-js/DEVELOPMENT.md

 ## Adding files to the bundle

-Add required exports to the `exports.ts` and run `yarn update:hds-js` from the `packages/react` folder.
+Add required exports to the `index.ts` and run `yarn update:hds-js` from the `packages/react` folder.

 ## Building